luyadev/luya-themes/README.md

 # Themecollection Module

-Collection of blocks with some different themes.
+This module is a collection themes with some block which shared between the different themes.
 In the `frontend` directory all basic blocks are located.
 And in the `themes` directory contains only the theme specificated stuff like layouts, css and some block views overrides.

 **Examples**